-I inventory your ideas, what your space needs, how you live and your budget, and I put these things together to design a space that reflects your personal style and is uniquely tailored to your needs and wants.
+We inventory your ideas, what your space needs, how you live and your budget, and we put these things together to design a space that reflects your personal style and is uniquely tailored to your needs and wants.

 Why is it best to work from a design plan?

-Each piece in a room relates to the others, and achieving a coherent design is much different from the experience of shopping for an individual piece.
-As you shop piece by piece, you are seeing items in a showroom or on their own without a frame of reference for how they will look in your space.
-Working within a design plan allows you to make informed decisions about what will actually work in the space.
+Each piece in a room relates to the others, and achieving a coherent design is very different from the experience of shopping for an individual piece.
+When you shop piece by piece, you are seeing items in a showroom or on their own, without a frame of reference for how they will look in your space.
+Working from a design plan allows you to make informed decisions about what will actually work in the space.

 When should I contact you?

-You know what I’m going to say here – it’s best to contact us as soon as you are thinking about redecorating or renovating your space!
+You know what we’re going to say here — it’s best to contact us as soon as you are thinking about redecorating or renovating your space!

 We get a lot of phone calls where a client is mid-renovation and all of the sudden they’ve realized they have to make paint color and lighting selections.
 At that point, you’ve already made a ton of decisions and may be reaching decision paralysis.
-It can also be hard to visualize what your space will look like and make an informed decision that considers how such details will relate to the rest of your decor.
+It can also be hard to visualize what your space will look like and make informed decisions that consider how such details will relate to the rest of your decor.

-It’s heartbreaking to work with a client post-renovation on a furniture plan and realize that if the space were just a few feet wider, the sofa they love would have worked perfectly.
-Meeting as early as possible also helps you budget more realistically what it will cost to get the space to be beautiful and livable.
-After months of renovation work, you want it to be a space you can enjoy and not to have to think about shopping for and purchasing furniture.
+It’s heartbreaking to work with a client post-renovation on a furniture plan and learn that if the space were just a few feet wider, the sofa they love would have worked perfectly.
+Meeting as early as possible also helps you to budget more realistically for what it will cost to get the space to be beautiful and livable.
+After months of renovation work, you want it to be a space you can enjoy and to not need to think about shopping for furniture.

 How does your design process work?